-The committee has included a proposed declaration, which states that the Treaty is self-executing, as is the case generally with income tax treaties.
-The committee has in the past included such a statement in the committee's report but, in light of the recent Supreme Court decision, Medellín v.
+The committee has included one declaration in the recommended resolution of advice and consent.
+The declaration states that the Convention is self-executing, as is the case generally with income tax treaties.
+Prior to the 110th Congress, the committee generally included such statements in the committee's report, but in light of the Supreme Court decision in Medellin v.
 Texas, 128 S. Ct.
-1346 (2008), the committee has determined that a clear statement in the Resolution is warranted.
+1346 (2008), the committee determined that a clear statement in the Resolution is warranted.
 A further discussion of the committee's views on this matter can be found in Section VIII of Executive Report 110-12.

 VIII.
-RESOLUTION OF ADVICE AND CONSENT TO RATIFICATION
+TEXT OF RESOLUTION OF ADVICE AND CONSENT TO RATIFICATION